decretist/Dissertation/Chapter2/chapter2.markdown

 [9] Excepting only that there is no first-recension version of Part III.

-[10] "Distinctiones apposuit in prima parte et ultima Paucapalea ..."
-Terence P. McLaughlin, ed., *The Summa Parisiensis on the Decretum Gratiani* (Toronto: Pontifical Institute of Mediaeval Studies, 1952), 1.
-(Paucapalea arranged the distinctions in the first part and the last, trans.
-PLE)

-[11] Robert Somerville and Bruce Clark Brasington, eds., *Prefaces to Canon Law Books in Latin Christianity: Selected Translations, 500-1245* (New Haven, Conn: Yale University Press, 1998), 200-201.
+[10] Robert Somerville and Bruce Clark Brasington, eds., *Prefaces to Canon Law Books in Latin Christianity: Selected Translations, 500-1245* (New Haven, Conn: Yale University Press, 1998), 200-201.
 Somerville is translating from Herbert Kalb, *Studien zur Summa Stephans von Tournai: